Institutional Food Workers

 |Hispanic or Latino||4|

-Americans aren’t the only ones with an interest in Institutional Food Workers.
+Students from other countries are interested in Institutional Food Workers, too.
 About 1.4% of those with this major are international students.

 How Much Do Institutional Food Workers Majors Make?

 Salaries According to BLS